magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 When he asked if my friends had enjoyed the city, I admitted, “They find it a little cold compared with Australia.”

 “You’re not wrong,” he replied.
 “Here, people lack trust.
 In the villages, neighbours knew one another.
 In the city, everyone guards against everyone else.
-That’s the way to survive.”
+That’s the way to survive.
+What we’re best at here is oppressing one another.”

 My friends listened from the back seat, delighted to hear such a torrent of heartfelt words, even if they couldn’t understand them.

 ## The Final Encounter

 On our last day, at the airport, Clara at the check-in desk treated my friends with cold professionalism, yet when she turned to my Eastford passport, her tone sharpened.
-She demanded proof of my visa with such severity that I fumbled like a schoolboy caught unprepared.
+She demanded proof of my visa with such severity that I fumbled like a schoolboy caught unprepared, digging frantically through my phone until I produced the PDF.

-Afterwards she leaned in, eyes fierce beneath her immaculate make-up, and said in Eastfordian: “Be clever out there, Eastford boy.”
-Whether rebuke or encouragement, I could not tell.
+She frowned.
+“Your baggage form is wrong.
+Rewrite it.”
+I scrambled, feeling like a child who had failed to finish his homework.

-My friends asked if something was wrong.
-I smiled faintly.
-“This is just how we speak to each other here.”
+At last the papers were in order.
+My friends prepared to leave the desk when Clara leaned in, eyes fierce beneath her immaculate make-up, and said in Eastfordian: “Be clever out there, Eastford boy.”
+Her eyes bulged with an intensity that could be read as warning, encouragement, or threat.

-They shivered at the thought.
+My friends, sensing the friction though not the words, asked if I was in trouble.
+I forced a smile.
+“This is simply how we speak to one another here.”
+They shuddered visibly at the thought.

 ## Epilogue

-Tomorrow my companions would rise from this dream, leaving it behind as morning mist leaves the valley.
-Yet I remain, carrying it, longing for the day when such weight may soften into a cloud and quietly float away.
+Tomorrow my friends would awaken from this dream and step lightly back into their lives.
+I, however, must go on with it — hoping that, in time, it will thin to vapour and drift away as a cloud of its own.